 Hence, many simply assume that eggs are dairy since they both come from farm animals.
 So, a person on a vegan diet simply avoids eating both, since they’re both animal-based products.
 Some people on vegetarian diets also refrain from eating both, although a number of them still enjoy it since most vegetarians only abstain from eating animal flesh.

 Lastly, there were previous instances where dairy farms also produce eggs.
 So when the markets receive the goods, these are always brought together.
 In grocery stores, eggs are often placed right next to or in the same aisle as the dairy section.
-People also often buy the two ingredients together since they are common ingredients for making baked goods.
+People also often buy the two ingredients together since they are common ingredients for making a scrumptious strawberry cheesecake recipe and other baked goods.
 But contrary to popular belief, it’s possible to make yummy dairy-free desserts.

 Can You Eat Eggs If You Have Dairy Allergy?